 Fordham's Financial Aid

 All admitted students are automatically reviewed for merit scholarships.
 Merit scholarships are offered to admitted students on the basis of LSAT scores and undergraduate GPAs.
 The awards, are guaranteed for three years (four, if in the part-time evening program) as long as the student maintains satisfactory academic progress.
-These merit scholarships generally range from $5,000 to $25,000 per year.
+These merit scholarships generally range from $5,000 to $45,000 per year.

 All the School's grants and scholarships are made with the understanding that recipients have a moral obligation to support future Fordham students when they are financially able to do so.
 This legacy of support is a hallmark of Fordham Law.See Applying for Aid for guidelines on how to apply for Fordham and Federal Financial Aid.